 We sat on a wall for a disconsolate swig from the water bottle.
-Our plan was to cut across on a road to the trusty GR46, and get to Treignac that way, but then we noticed what looked like a better way, a track going from the highway junction to the GR.
+Our plan was to cut across on a road to the trusty GR46, and get to Treignac that way, but then we noticed what looked like a shorter way, a track going to the highway and then to the GR.

-We did not pay sufficient attention to the contour lines on the map.
+This was a big mistake, as we did not pay attention to the contour lines on the map.

-The only thing left to do was to trudge the remaining nine kilometres on the side of the highway, cursing ourselves for our stupidity.
+Even so, we would have then taken the second track all the way back up to the GR if we could have found it, but we couldn’t.
+The only thing to do was to trudge the remaining nine kilometres on the side of the highway, cursing ourselves for our stupidity.

 As with all things, it passed eventually, but there was not much enjoyment in it.
 Also, we were sorry to miss what looked like an interesting section of the GR46, along a knife-edged spur.

 We got into Treignac about 11:30 and sank into chairs at the first bar we saw, a wide corner terrace.
 Our joy and relief were commensurate with the pain that had gone before, and our pastries and coffee slipped down beautifully.

 At the Office of Tourism we found out that the camping ground, nominally at Treignac, was actually four kilometres away at the Lac des Bariousses, but the GR46 would get us there, and there was a hotel-restaurant nearby which served evening meals.

 After buying some lunch food we set off for the lake, but our follies were not over for the day.
 Because the map at Treignac was covered with symbols of points of interest, we could not see which road the GR left from, and consequently took the wrong road.
 We should have checked at the Office of Tourism.
 By the time it dawned on us that we were not going to find the GR, we had gone too far to turn back.